Skip to Main Navigation

 Overview

 Poverty has increased slightly amid recent shocks, despite some economic stabilization.
 Pakistan made significant progress towards reducing poverty between 2001 and 2018 with the expansion of off-farm economic opportunities and increased external remittances.
-However, this has not fully translated into improved socio-economic conditions: over one-third of school-age children across Pakistan were found to be out of school; nearly two-thirds of those in school in FY24 were learning deprived; and alarmingly high rates of stunting - 40 percent in FY23 - persist.
+However, this has not fully translated into improved socio-economic conditions: over one-third of school-age children across Pakistan were found to be out of school; nearly two-thirds of those in school in FY24 were learning deprived; and high rates of stunting - 40 percent in FY23 - persist.
 Critical constraints, including recurrent fiscal and current account deficits, protectionist trade policies, unproductive agriculture, a difficult business environment, a heavy state presence in the economy, and a financially unsustainable energy sector, have remained largely unaddressed, leading to slow and volatile growth.
 Amid the COVID-19 pandemic, the catastrophic 2022 floods and macroeconomic volatility, poverty has increased.
-The estimated lower-middle income poverty rate is 40.5 percent (US$3.65/day 2017 PPP) for FY24 with an additional 2.6 million Pakistanis falling below the poverty line from the year before.
+The estimated lower-middle income poverty rate stood at 42.3 percent (US$3.65/day 2017 PPP) for FY24 with an additional 2.6 million Pakistanis falling below the poverty line from the year before.

 Additional Resources